Incompetent Cervix and Pre-Term Deliveries

 If any of the risk factors for incompetent cervix are present, the physician should review the woman’s history and perform a physical exam and ultrasound tests to determine the length of the cervix.
 Methods for diagnosing an incompetent cervix include the following:

-- History: An important indicator of an incompetent cervix is if the woman has had a miscarriage between the fourteenth and twenty-eighth week (approximately) of a previous, otherwise uneventful pregnancy.
-This is the best predictor of cervical incompetence and will alert the physician to an increased likelihood of cervical incompetence.
+- History: An important indicator of an incompetent cervix is if the woman has had a miscarriage between the 14th and 28th week (approximately) of a previous, otherwise uneventful pregnancy.
+This is the best predictor, and will alert the physician to an increased likelihood of cervical incompetence.
 Other important questions for a physician to investigate are whether the woman has a history of DES exposure or congenital cervical weakness, and whether she has had prior trauma to the cervix from D & C procedures or cone biopsies.

 - Physical exam: During the second or third trimester, a pelvic exam to check for incompetent cervix can reveal partial opening of the cervix (dilation) with shortening and thinning of the vaginal part of the cervix (effacement), which would indicate a weak cervix.

-- Tests: The physician should order serial transvaginal ultrasound studies (TVS) after the sixteenth week in a woman with a history suggesting cervical incompetence.
+- Tests: The physician should order serial transvaginal ultrasound studies (TVS) after the 16th week in a woman with risk factors for cervical incompetence.
 Vaginal ultrasounds can help monitor the cervical length and determine if the cervix is opening.
-Ultrasound studies determine the length of the cervix, which in a compromised cervix may be shortened.
+Ultrasound studies determine the length of the cervix; a compromised cervix may be shortened.

 Treatment for Incompetent Cervix